 Can be used for banking by: Legal Entities & IEs

-This type of account is held with one of the physical banks in Georgia.
-Bank of Georgia and TBC being the most popular.
+This type of account is held at one of the physical banks in Georgia.
+Bank of Georgia and TBC are the most popular options.

 - PoS terminal – to accept in-person card payments, and in some cases, some terminals will log cash payments (logging cash payments with a cash register is a legal requirement in most cases).